 Craftsmanship judging is your moment to shine!
 Show off your hard work; we encourage you to explain your working process to our judges who are eager to listen and admire your costume.
 If a judge asks you a question about a specific detail or technique, don’t be nervous!
 This means that there is an aspect of your costume that they like and want to know more about in order to better appreciate your costume.

-The last step in your pre-competition preparation is to speak with our audio specialists about your music and introduction.
+The last step in your pre-competition preparation is to speak with our audio specialists about any music and your introduction.
 Please ensure that your audio was emailed to us in an MP3 format after your entry is confirmed if you wish to have custom audio.

-Get ready to smile (or glower if it’s more appropriate)!
+While the audience gets settled, take a moment and get ready to smile (or glower if it’s more appropriate)!
 Once the contest has started and the hosts and judges are ready, you’ll be called into line.
 Prepare yourself for the spotlight!
-Both the judges and the crowd love to see costumers in character.
+Both the judges and the crowd love to see contestants acting in character.

-1. No open flame, fire, flash powder, lasers, or flash paper are allowed.
+- No open flame, fire, flash powder, lasers, or flash paper is allowed.

-3. No flagrant nudity will be permitted.
+- No flagrant nudity will be permitted.
 The costume contest is rated PG-13.
-There will be children in the audience.
+There will be children in the audience

-6. All costumes entered cannot be “package bought”, any contestant caught cheating with a bought or pre-made costume will face severe consequences.
+- No costume entered can be “package bought” (with the exception of the “Non-Competition” category).
+Any contestant caught cheating with a bought or pre-made costume will face severe consequences.

-7. You must have a VCON pass in order to participate.
+- You must have a VCON membership valid on the date of the competition in order to participate.